-On March 11 of that same year, prosecutors say Williams broke into the office of the Brookhaven Motel in Los Angeles.
+On March 11, 1979, prosecutors say Williams broke into the office of the Brookhaven Motel in Los Angeles.
 Once inside, he allegedly killed three members of the Taiwanese family who owned and operated the motel.
 A ballistics expert linked the shotgun shell at the motel to Williams' gun, and several gang members testified that Williams had bragged about the crime.
 Williams denied this shooting as well, claiming that he was framed by other Crips members.

 Imprisonment and Rehabilitation

 In 1981, Williams was tried and convicted in Los Angeles Superior Court of all four murders plus two counts of robbery, and was sentenced to death.
 On April 20 of that year, he was sent to San Quentin State Prison to sit on death row.
 Williams did not adjust well to prison life, and by the mid 1980s he was given a six and a half year stay in solitary confinement for multiple assaults on guards and fellow inmates.